Hellyer, George Edgcombe

 George Hellyer entered Kingsgate House from Wayneflete School and on leaving Winchester in 1909 went up to Christ Church, Oxford, where he won distinction as an oarsman; he was captain of the College Boat Club, rowed in the VIII which won the Visitors’ Plate at Henley in 1912 and also in the University Trials in 1912 and 1913.

 When the war came he joined the 10th Battalion Hampshire Regiment and went with them to the Dardanelles.
 Three Wykehamists were serving with the Battalion by the time it reached Gallipoli: Walter Storey Cowland (D1901-1907, Staff 1919-1942), Hellyer, and Lieutenant George Leonard Cheesman (Coll.1897-1903), killed in action 10th August 1915 (see individual entry).
 The war diary of Captain F M Hicks (Staff 1909-1946) and a Captain in the Hampshire Regiment at Gallipoli with Hellyer, records in detail the vicious fighting at Chunuk Bair, above Anzac Cove when allied forces comprising New Zealand and Australian troops, together with several British regiments including the Hampshires, succeeded in capturing the high ground from the Turks who were using it as an artillery position.
 Captain Hick’s diary records the prominent role Hellyer played in the success of this action, although it was recaptured by the Turks a few days later.
 The 10th Hampshires were then detailed to take part in what was to be the last major assault at Gallipoli, the disastrous Battle of Hill 60 during which Hellyer was mortally wounded on August 22nd 1915, while rallying his company for a final advance over a ridge swept by artillery and machine-gun fire.
-He died at sea the same evening, presumably having been evacuated from the battle area for hospital treatment.
+He died at sea the same evening, presumably having been evacuated from the battle area for hospital treatment, and was buried at sea.

 Hellyer is also commemorated on the War Memorial at St. Andrew’s Church, Farlington.